wp-plugins/miwoshop/readme.txt

 = Tons of Payment Gateways =

 The most powerful part of MiwoShop is the huge number of payment gateways available, 500+ already.
-The Lite version includes Free Checkout, Cach On Delivery and PayPal Standart gateways.
+The Lite version includes Free Checkout, Cash On Delivery and PayPal Standard gateways.
 The Pro version includes 25+ payment gateways such as PayPal Pro, Payflow, Amazon, 2Checkout, Authorize.Net, Payza and a lot more you can find in [this page](http://miwisoft.com/wordpress-plugins/miwoshop/payment-gateways).

 = Lots of Shipping Methods =